 Do you have commitment issues?
 Owning a condo for investment, like owning your primary residence, is a commitment.
 This property is YOURS to take care of.
 If you are renting it out, this means that you will be trusting your tenants with your property, and you will be responsible for damages and messes.
 If something breaks, it is your responsibility to get it fixed.

 Evaluating your personal financial situation in depth is paramount.
-There is not a magic number that you need to take on an investment like this.
+There is no magic number that you need to take on an investment like this.
 It will depend on many factors.
 Documenting and mapping out the many pieces that will impact your investment is a great way to get an idea of where you will need to be comfortable.
 As always, it takes money to make money.

 Working with a realtor, you can gain some great insight into the resale value of the condo.
 In doing so, you will get a great idea of what the property is worth now and what it could be worth with certain upgrades.
 If renting the property out does not work out the way you had intended for it to, reselling is always an option, and it is important to know that value.